 If you’re diagnosed with obstructive sleep apnea, your treatment options will vary.
 This can range from medical approach with use of Continuous Positive Air Pressure (CPAP) therapy, to a surgical approach.
 With carefully selected treatment options based on a thorough upper airway exam and objective testing, we are able to offer a high rate of resolution and patient satisfaction.* Our surgical techniques are highly effective at solving the problems of both snoring and sleep apnea.
 In many cases, patients will no longer need to use a bulky, uncomfortable CPAP machine.*

 We use a surgical procedure called somnoplasty to afford patients a virtually painless therapy for sleep apnea.
-By reducing and tightening the obstructive tissue in the back of the mouth, we’re able to markedly reduce or entirely eliminate snoring in the vast majority of patients.
-To learn more about Somnofix at Northwest Face & Body, contact us today.
+By reducing and tightening the obstructive tissue in the back of the mouth, we’re able to markedly reduce snoring in the vast majority of patients.* To learn more about Somnofix at Northwest Face & Body, contact us today.